tea-rex13/kit-ai-widget/README.md

 It allows any visitor to ask questions about me.

 There are two parts to this project:

-Client> contins styling, chat buttong, chat window, and message handling.
+Client> contins styling, chat button, chat window, and message handling.

 Server> function that sends messages to AI model and returns a reply.